thingsboard/thingsboard.github.io/docs/samples/nodemcu/temperature.md

  - ~/samples/nodemcu/nodemcu-firmware/app/include/user_modules.h - Contains list of what kind of modules included by default.

 In our case all necessary modules included by default.
-However, please check thet this modules are uncommented.
+However, please check that these modules are uncommented.

 ```
 ...